GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	By default, true, replicating everything.

+remote.NAME.replicateProjectDeletions
+:	If true, project deletions will also be replicated to the remote site.

+	By default, false, do *not* replicate project deletions.

 remote.NAME.mirror
 :	If true, replication will remove remote branches that absent
 	locally or invisible to the replication (for example read